bcgov/gis-pantry/docs/Using-GitHub.md

 4. You should have a copy under your name called. (username/GIS-Pantry)

-5. When you are in the forked copy this is called "Master" the main Repository it was created from would be called the "Upstream/Master"
+5. When you are in the forked copy this is called "Master".
+The main repository it was created from would be called the "Upstream/Master".

 Forking GitHub Repository
 ![Fork GitHub Repository](./getting-started-with-QGIS/images/Fork_GitHub_Repository.gif)